karlpilkington/misc/entropy/README.txt

 Run that and put its output into a temporary file /tmp/y.

-Let's run the popular compression tool 'bzip2' on it, and see how it does compared to the approximate 58 byte ideal final size:
+Let's run the popular compression tool 'bzip2' on it, and see how it does compared to the (approximate) 58 byte ideal compressed size:

   % ls -l /tmp/y
   -rw-r--r-- 1 thanson thanson 1000 2011-06-15 18:56 /tmp/y